 For large chromophores, such as tetrapyrroles in phytochromes and or carotenoids in OCP, ab initio multi-reference QM methods are computationally very demanding or even unfeasible.
-In fact, accurate CASSCF calculations on large π electron systems may require orbital active spaces exceeding the current computational limit.
+In fact, accurate CASSCF calculations on large $\pi$ -electron systems may require orbital active spaces exceeding the current computational limit.
 In these situations, more approximate QM methodologies have to be employed.
-Among them, single-reference methods such as secondcoupled cluster (CC2) and TD-DFT represent cost-effective approaches.
-As explained above, these methods generally fail to describe the PESs close to Coln with the ground state, while they are often suitable to compute the excited states in the vicinity of the FC region.
-For phytochromes, the TD-DFT method was used to compute excited-state relaxed scans along angles different torsion of the bilin chromophore.
-101-103 In addition, CC2 calculations were performed to elucidate the photochemical behaviour of the photoactive yellow protein chromophore.
-104,105 Much less expensive methods to compute excited states are semiempirical configuration interaction techniques, such as OM2/MRCI.
-The latter has been recently employed to explore the low-lying PESs of the keto-carotenoid canthaxanthin in OCP.106 The successful comparison with ab initio multireference calculations also suggested that these semiempirical methods may be a suitable alternative to single-reference methods, as they can still provide a multireference description of the electronic structure.
+Among them, single-reference methods such as second-order coupled cluster (CC2) and TD-DFT represent cost-effective approaches.
+As explained above, these methods generally fail to describe the PESs close to CoIn with the ground state, while they are often suitable to compute the excited states in the vicinity of the FC region.
+For phytochromes, the TD-DFT method was used to compute excited-state relaxed scans along different torsion angles of the bilin chromophore92-94.
+In addition, CC2 calculations were performed to elucidate the photochemical behaviour of the photoactive yellow protein chromophore.
+Much less expensive methods to compute excited states are semiempirical configuration interaction techniques, such as OM2/MRCI.
+The latter has been recently employed to explore the low-lying PESs of the keto-carotenoid canthaxanthin in OCP.
+The successful comparison with ab initio multireference calculations also suggested that these semiempirical methods may be a suitable alternative to single-reference methods, as they can still provide a multireference description of the electronic structure.

-An alternative reduce strategy to the computational cost is to truncate the chromophore and perform accurate calculations on smaller model systems.
+An alternative strategy to reduce the computational cost is to truncate the chromophore and perform accurate calculations on smaller model systems.
 This approach was used to study a phytochrome chromophore model by means of relaxed scans in the excited state using the CASPT2//CASSCF method.
-107 More recently, energy profiles for several phytochrome chromophore models were determined by performing geometry optimizations, as well as linear interpolations of internal coordinates, at the CASPT2 level.
-108 We remark that this is a risky strategy, as truncating the conjugation of a chromophore may drastically alter its properties.
+More recently, energy profiles for several phytochrome chromophore models were determined by performing geometry optimizations, as well as linear interpolations of internal coordinates, at the CASPT2 level.
+We remark that this is a risky strategy, as truncating the conjugation of a chromophore may drastically alter its properties.